pranitahuja00/Web-Scraping-Pipeline-LLM-RAG/README.md

 # Web-Scraping-Pipeline
-Scalable and maintainable production ready web scraping pipeline to retrieve AI-ready documents and data from the web for LLM training and RAG
+Scalable, maintainable, and production-ready web scraping pipeline to retrieve AI-ready documents and data from the web for LLM training and RAG